 It's not all reading, writing and arithmetic.

-Notre Dame students have access to one of the most rigorous and comprehensive academic curriculums available in an independent school — including the uncompromising International Baccalaureate program.
-But there's no reason that students cannot dive into an occasional quirky course if it suits their fancy.
+Notre Dame students have access to one of the most rigorous and comprehensive academic curriculums available in an independent school — including the renowned International Baccalaureate program.
+But there's no reason that students cannot dive into an occasional quirky and fun course if it suits their fancy.